Charghoul/spotify-plus-llm-voice-assist/README.md

 2. Click the **Create Script** button.
 3. Choose the **LLM Script for Spotify Plus voice requests** blueprint.
 4. Configure the settings:
-   - Select your default Spotify Plus player.
+   - Select your default SpotifyPlus player.
    - Adjust the search limit if needed.
    - Review the prompt settings for LLM (usually the defaults work well).
 5. Click **Save**.